 If you think that your cat has come into contact with fertilizers for orchids or any other plant, you should seek immediate veterinary help.

 Fertilizers tend to contain a blend of nitrogen, phosphorous, and potassium.
 They sometimes also contain zinc, copper, molybdenum, and cobalt, all of which can be toxic depending on the concentration.
+Many fertilizers also contain fungicides, herbicides and pesticides, increasing the risk of your cat developing issues.

 If possible, bring along the bottle or packet of fertilizer that you think that your cat has ingested.
 This may help your vet decide on the best course of treatment.